 With proper planning, you can rebuild your finances and plan for the future.
-Even if you’ve struggled with money in the past, your new life post-divorce can be a great time to take control of your expenses and start a new financial life.
+Even if you’ve struggled financial issues in the past, your new life post-divorce can be a great time to take control of your expenses and start a new financial life.

 There are four steps that will help you take control of your finances and accomplish your financial goals.

-- Assess Your Situation – Take a good, hard look at your finances.
-As painful as it may be, it is important to acknowledge where you are financially after your divorce.
+Take a good, hard look at your finances: as painful as it may be, it is important to acknowledge where you are financially after your divorce.
 Factor in any divorce expenses and determine how much money you have right now.
 Factor in alimony and any regular income and determine how much money you expect to receive every month.

 In order to guide your financial planning, it is important to set goals for the future.
 For some, your goal may just be to break even every month.
 For others, there may be debt that needs to be paid or future expenses such as graduate school or children’s education that need to be saved for.
 Based on your specific situation, determine what financial goals you have.

 Though it may be difficult, limiting optional spending may be necessary for the time being.
 If you have any long-term financial goals, be sure your budget will allow you to save enough money each month to reach these goals in a timely manner.
 Again, if your budget will not allow you to save money, it may be time to cut back on discretionary spending.

-- Seek Advice– if you feel that you are unable to navigate this on your own, do not be afraid to reach out to family, friends or even financial planners.
+If you feel that you are unable to navigate this on your own, do not be afraid to reach out to family, friends or even financial planners.
 Having a support network around you that can provide guidance, education and advice can make a real difference.
 You may only need help during the initial stages of your life during or after divorce.

 Even after creating and adhering to your budget, you may still be in need of extra money.
 After a few months, you may find that your income simply is not be able to cover your necessary monthly expenses, or you may have large expenses in the future that you are having difficulty saving up for.
 In these cases, it can be important to start looking for ways to earn extra money.
 Below are some common ways to earn extra money post-divorce:

 Large sums of money you may have received from your divorce are important to invest rather than spend right away.
 Making good investments is one of the easiest ways to earn money and grow your savings.

-If you are in need of money to cover your expenses, a way to receive payment in as little as 24 hours is to sell your engagement ring.
+If you are in need of money to cover your expenses, one way to raise cash in as little as 24 hours is to sell your engagement ring.
 Many women find that parting with their engagement ring can not only provide much-needed money, but can be a cathartic way to move on from the relationship.